Roadwork (novel): Plot

 During a man-on-the-street news interview in August 1972, an unnamed man (later identified as Barton George Dawes) gives his angry opinion of a new highway extension project.
 The narrative then jumps forward to November 1973, with Dawes, seemingly unaware of the underlying motivations of his actions, visiting a gun shop and purchasing two high-powered firearms: a .44 Magnum revolver and a hunting rifle chambered for .460 Weatherby Magnum cartridges.
-The story gradually reveals that Dawes' son Charlie had died of brain cancer three years earlier, and that Dawes is unable or unwilling to sever his emotional ties to both the industrial laundry where he works and the house in which Charlie grew up.
+The story gradually reveals that Dawes' son Charlie had died of a brain tumor three years earlier, and that Dawes is unable or unwilling to sever his emotional ties to both the industrial laundry where he works and the house in which Charlie grew up.
 The laundry and his entire neighborhood are to be demolished as part of the project.

 Dawes resigns his middle management job at the laundry after sabotaging the purchase of its new facility, and his wife Mary leaves him once she learns of both these actions and his failure to find a new house for the couple.
-Dawes then approaches Salvatore "Sal" Magliore, the owner of a local used-car dealership with ties to organized crime, in an attempt to obtain explosives.
+Dawes then approaches Salvatore "Sally One-Eye" Magliore, the owner of a local used-car dealership with ties to organized crime, in an attempt to obtain explosives.
 Magliore initially dismisses him as a crackpot, so Dawes assembles a load of Molotov cocktails and uses them to damage the highway construction equipment.
-He is not caught, but his actions cause only a brief delay in the project.
+He is not caught, and his actions cause only a brief delay in the project.
 Dawes initially refuses to accept the money being offered by the city for the house under the eminent domain statute, but changes his mind after the city's attorney threatens to publicize his brief tryst with Olivia Brenner, a young hitchhiker who had previously taken shelter at the house.
-Magliore has Dawes' house checked for listening devices planted by the city and later agrees to sell him a load of explosives.
-Dawes gives half the money from the house sale to Mary, gives $5,000 to a homeless man in a coffee shop, and has Magliore invest most of the remainder on behalf of Olivia after paying for the explosives.
+Magliore has Dawes' house checked for listening devices planted by the city and later agrees to sell him a load of explosives (malglinite).
+Dawes gives half the money from the house sale to Mary, gives $5,000 to an elderly man in a coffeehouse, and has Magliore invest most of the remainder on behalf of Olivia, now living in Las Vegas, after paying for the explosives.